3dim-computational-imaging/3dim-website/content/projects/Semiconductor_Thin_Film_Characterization/_index.md

 weight: 10

 # Title
-title: High-Precision 3D Industrial Inspection
+title: Semiconductor Thin Film Characterization

 # Summary (if no summary, enter ''.
 Make sure to include a space after the colon.)
-summary: Summary goes here (XXX associated publications)
+summary: Precise Measurement of Semiconductor Optical Properties (XXX associated publications)

 # Please do not update the following header stuff
 view: community/projectsection